dibyendumajumdar/simpledbm/simpledbm-docs/docs/database-api.rst

 1. The ``openScan()`` method takes an index identifier as the second argument.
    The scan is ordered by the index.
-Indexes are identified by their order of creation, therefore, the first index is 0, the second is 1, and so on.
+Indexes are identified by the order in which they were associated with the table, therefore, the first index is 0, the second is 1, and so on.
 Note that the index number is not the container ID for the index.
 2. The third argument is the starting row for the scan.
 If ``null`` is specified, as in the example above, then the scan will start from logical negative